talent-garden/dp-api-docs/source/includes/_user.md

 }
 ```
 ### Query Parameters
-You can use this parameter to filter the bookings or you can sort them.
+You can use this parameter to filter the users or you can sort them.

 Parameter | example | Description
 --------- | ------- | --------------